chiabingxuan/Celebrity-Facial-Recognition-AI/README.md

    * If you wish to handle the full data from all 105 celebrities: Run code chunk 2b
 3. Run code chunks 8 - 9 (Testing phase)

 **Note:** In code chunk 9, the model will attempt to carry out custom image prediction.
-Before running this code chunk, place all your custom images of celebrities (either .jpg, .jpeg or .png format) inside the same `celebrity_recognition_ai` folder on Google Drive.
+If you wish to try this out, please place all your custom images of celebrities (either .jpg, .jpeg or .png format) inside the same `celebrity_recognition_ai` folder on Google Drive.
 For better performance, do ensure that each custom image is cropped such that only the celebrity's face is being shown.
+Before running the code block, do also remember to edit the code according to the file name of your custom image.